joanroig/pccomponentes-bot/examples/README.md

-# PcComponentes Outlet Bot - Configuration
+# PcComponentes Bot - Configuration

 In progress...